GonzalezFJR/xuAnalysis/ttbar/README.md

 ### Process all the files

-Change the path to point to the n-tuples.
+Look for the path to point to the n-tuples.
 In lxplus, you can take the n-tuples (skimmed nanoAOD) from:

     /afs/cern.ch/work/j/jrgonzal/public/Run2017G/skim2l/